-The roof of your Auto-Trail motorhome is moulded with a highly polished fibreglass skin.
-This is a very durable surface and is very easy to clean due to its high gloss finish.
+The roof of your motorhome is either a moulded, highly polished fibreglass skin, or the original Fiat Ducato steel roof (model dependent).
+Whatever the material, this is very easy to clean due to its high gloss finish.

 To maintain this showroom finish, wash the Motorhome regularly with a mild detergent, rinse off with cold water and leather off.
 A good quality car wax may be applied which will make washing even easier in the future.